 “It’s up to media outlets, with our interests, with African people’s interests at heart, to say what’s important and inform people on how to think about things.”

-We had to ask Moore about his own Marvel favorites, being as he’s on a show rooted from the franchise, himself and his loyalty reigns with his Punisher fam all day, everyday.
-Obviously the punisher, in terms of series!
+We had to ask Moore about his own Marvel favorites, being as he’s on a show rooted from the franchise.
+His loyalty and himself reigns with his Punisher fam all day, every day.
+The Punisher in terms of series!
 But my favorite Marvel character has always been Wolverine and the Hulk.
 And once I heard of the Black Panther, it was Black Panther.
 I like the Hulk and Wolverine because they got angry and they got mad and that’s pretty much what they’re known for and I like seeing that, so they were always my favorite as a kid.